 Providers in the City of Ashtabula

-In addition to the Ashtabula City Health Department, the Ashtabula County Medical Center and Signature Health are two agencies within the City of Ashtabula who can administer the vaccine to those in Phase 1B.
+In addition to the Ashtabula City Health Department, the following agencies within the City of Ashtabula are able to administer the COVID-19 vaccine.

 Registration for the COVID-19 vaccine administered by Ashtabula County Medical Center can be made by calling 440-994-2675.
 Appointments will be scheduled in the order that calls were received and in accordance with the State of Ohio designated age groups.